nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/StructureDefinition-VRM-AcknowledgementMessage-intro.md

-Acknowledgements can be associated with the original message using the Acknowlegement Message's MessageHeader.response.identifier which should equal the value of the MessageHeader.id property of the message that is being acknowledged.
+The Acknowlegement Message’s MessageHeader.response.identifier must equal the value of the MessageHeader.id property of the message that is being acknowledged.
+When processing acknowledgements this identifier must be used to associate the acknowledgement with the message that is being acknowledged.
+This association is the basis for implementing reliable messaging.
 {% include markdown-link-references.md %}